kubernetes/test-infra/prow/spyglass/README.md

 [![GoDoc Widget]][GoDoc]

 # Spyglass
-A spyglass is an lensed monocular maritime instrument used to see things that may have been difficult to see otherwise.
+A spyglass is a lensed monocular maritime instrument used to see things that may have been difficult to see otherwise.

 Spyglass is a pluggable artifact viewer framework for [Prow](..) and a crude